better hotfix branch strategy in git flow to avoid commits in master which are missing in develop

 Script to check for cherries in the HFX Finish jobs created: https://dev.e-taxonomy.eu/svn/trunk/server-scripts/jenkins-ci/git-hfx-cherry-check.sh

-#12 Updated by Andreas Kohlbecker 24 days ago
+#12 Updated by Andreas Kohlbecker over 1 year ago

 - Status changed from Closed to In Progress

 - Target version set to Release 5.6

 - % Done changed from 100 to 60

 it turned out that it can happen that cherries need to be modified when picking them from hotfix to develop.
 This happens for example when the cherry being picked is causing a conflict. the

 git cherrycommand will no longer detect the cherries as identical. to circimvent problems stemming from this we discussed two optional strategies:

 Ich denke es ist wichtig, dass wir diesen check der cherries haben, so werden wir auf mögliche Fehler aufmerksam aber wir sollten A) auch zulassen, dass bestimmte commits ignoriert werden können.

 B) Alternativ sollten wir uns aber über ein anderes Branchingmodel für die Hotfixes Gedanken machen.
 Vielleicht so: